 A lifestyle blog, just like any other blog, is still about the reader.
 If you’re unsure, read about some successful examples in my post “What Is A Lifestyle Blog“.

 People start blogs for all sorts of reasons!
 The obvious one is money.
 Your blog can be a ticket to an independent lifestyle where you get to work from home or just about anywhere.

-It’s been my chance to say good-bye to working for anyone-else ever again.
-I tried teaching in mainstream schools before I started this blog.
+It’s been my chance to say goodbye to working for anyone else ever again.

 Now a word of caution.
 It’s not going to happen overnight.
 Most people take about a year to get to a full-time income and some take a little longer.

 You can make this a bit quicker by combining blogging with providing a service.
-Some people are freelance writers, VA’s or manage Pinterest accounts – the options are endless and depend on your skill set.
+Some people are freelance writers, VA’s or manage Pinterest accounts.
+The skills you learn from starting a blog are always in demand.

 Of course, not everyone starts a blog to make money.
 You can make friends, build an online community, talk about your hobbies and interests… these are all great reasons to start a blog.

 It’s tempting to overcomplicate starting a lifestyle blog.
 I’ve known people spend years planning their blogs and never actually get started.
 That’s a huge shame because blogging is something you learn best by doing.

 These 7 steps will walk you through setting up your lifestyle blog.
 Set yourself a time limit for the first 3 steps.
 Often best results come from a powerful 10-20 minute focus rather than allowing your mind to wander.

 Unlike a niche blog that focuses on just one or two core topics, a lifestyle blog can be a broad topic blog.